PetriIrri/fullstack-event-app/README.md

 # fullstack-event-app

-> An app that shows events on a google map and tells the event details.
+> An app that shows events on a React leaflet map and tells the event details.

 This project is developed as part of TAMK backend coursework.
 The aim is to make a functioning fullstack app that shows information about different kinds of events on a map.
 The app has a functioning API that can be used to get information about the events stored inside database.